-HR outsourcing offers many benefits – namely the opportunity to save money, time and resources in order to focus on your long-term goals and growing the business.
+HR outsourcing offers many benefits – namely, the opportunity to save money, time, and resources so you can focus on your long-term goals and business growth.
 But there are also plenty of drawbacks to shutting down (or forgoing) an in-house HR department and relying on an outside vendor to handle your company's HR duties.

 Editor's note: Looking for the right HR outsourcing solution for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 HR outsourcing works by your business hiring an outside company to handle some or all of your human resources tasks, such as payroll processing, employee recruitment or employee benefits administration.
 Businesses choose to outsource job functions when they need assistance with tasks outside of their internal team's expertise or capabilities.
 For example, they may not have an internal employee or team with the bandwidth or know-how to perform a specific function, so they must enlist an external person, product, or organization to do it for them.

 Outsourcing is common with HR functions.
 Although it's sometimes essential, businesses may turn to outsourcing simply to help them run more smoothly.

 Before you decide if HR outsourcing is right for you, it is important to understand not only the benefits, but also the challenges associated with outsourcing HR functions.

 1. Disconnection with staff

 The word "human" isn't part of "human resources" for nothing.
 HR representatives are critical to help employees feel like they have a voice and value in the company.
 Transferring these duties to computer software or to an offsite third party can lead to staff feeling disconnected from their employers – and employers not fully understanding their teams' needs.

 2. Less flexibility